Hans, King of Denmark: Rebellion in Sweden and Norway

-After his initial success in Sweden, John felt confident enough to try and strip the Swedish magnates of their power.
+After his initial success in Sweden, Hans felt confident enough to try and strip the Swedish magnates of their power.
 In June 1499, he deprived Sten Sture the castles of Åbo (Turku) and Viborg (Viipuri), and instead gave him Gästrikland, Tuna in Småland and Vadsbo in Västergötland as fiefs.
 Similarly, Svante Nilsson had to exchange Örebro Castle to less important Stegeborg, and his requests for compensation for expenses in the Russian war were denied.
-John appointed Danish bailiffs to the castles owned by the crown.
+Hans appointed Danish bailiffs to the castles owned by the crown.
 These developments led to a cautious rapprochement between Sten Sture and Svante Nilsson in the autumn of 1499.
-This alliance gained momentum in 1500 after the Danish defeat in the Battle of Hemmingstedt and when Hemming Gadh returned from Rome and began to organize resistance against John.
+This alliance gained momentum in 1500 after the Danish defeat in the Battle of Hemmingstedt and when Hemming Gadh returned from Rome and began to organize resistance against Hans.

-When John returned to Sweden in early 1501 after an eighteen-month absence, the Swedish council submitted a protest complaining about use of foreign bailiffs and illegal taxation.
-Meanwhile, Ivan III had become impatient with the border negotiations with John and decided to make their agreement public.
-Russian envoys arrived with letters providing evidence that John had promised to cede parts of eastern Finland to Moscow, and that the Russo-Swedish War of 1495 had been conducted in collusion with him.
-In August, Sten Sture, Hemming Gadh, and several other members of the Swedish council renounced their allegiance to John.
+When Hans returned to Sweden in early 1501 after an eighteen-month absence, the Swedish council submitted a protest complaining about use of foreign bailiffs and illegal taxation.
+Meanwhile, Ivan III had become impatient with the border negotiations with Hans and decided to make their agreement public.
+Russian envoys arrived with letters providing evidence that Hans had promised to cede parts of eastern Finland to Moscow, and that the Russo-Swedish War of 1495 had been conducted in collusion with him.
+In August, Sten Sture, Hemming Gadh, and several other members of the Swedish council renounced their allegiance to Hans.
 He then sailed for Denmark, leaving Queen Christina at Stockholm Castle.
 The castle was soon besieged by Sten Sture's forces in a siege that lasted for nine months.
 Suffering from famine and bombardment, the defenders were reduced to just 70 survivors out of an initial garrison of 1,000.
 Queen Christina surrendered on 5 May 1502 and remained in captivity in Stockholm for eighteen months before being released.
 The increasingly more bitter war against the Swedes caused friction with both the Danish nobility and the Hanseatic cities, especially Lübeck.